vndtk/pixelforge/DEPLOYMENT.md

 # Production Deployment Guide

-This guide explains how to deploy PixelForge to production (Vercel) with proper Turbo configuration.
+This guide explains how to deploy Mintistry to production (Vercel) with proper Turbo configuration.

 ## Overview

-PixelForge uses ArDrive Turbo for uploading images and metadata to Arweave.
+Mintistry uses ArDrive Turbo for uploading images and metadata to Arweave.
 The setup supports:

 - **Local Development**: Uses `key.json` file
 - **Production (Vercel)**: Uses environment variables